audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 **NOTE**: Recent-model Macs _cannot_ be used to run Tails.
 The wireless hardware is not supported by Tails.
 You _might_ be able to use a wired connection.
+## Public Key Cryptography

+We generate a "keypair" a public key and a private key.
+We'll call this your "original keypair."
+Messages encoded with your public key can only be decoded with your private key (maybe a new password for your email account).
+Messages encoded with your private key can only be decoded with your private key (maybe your diary).

+Your original key pair can create sub-keys which can live independent lives *but* which can be canceled by the original parent key-pair.
+Just like getting keys to an apartment: it's wise to make copies of the keys the landlord gives you and to keep the originals locked somewhere safe.
+You use the _copies_ day to day but if ever they get lost or stolen you can generate _new_ copies.
+Even better than real life is that if you lose your subkeys, you can "cancel" or "revoke" them so they can't be used!
+Awesome!

 ## Giving GPG a Safe Workshop

 ### Step: Get a Tails System